ScientistSidd/CoviBot-Telegram/README.md

 ## Dependencies
 Following are the libraries we have used:
-- axios for https requests.
+- dialogflow-fulfillment for interaction with the dialogflow agent.
 - express for server creation.
-- dialogflow-fulfillment for interaction with the dialogflow agent.
+- axios for https requests.

 ## Deployment
-We have deployed our server on [azure](https://covibot09.azurewebsites.net/).
+We have deployed our server on Microsoft Azure([here](https://covibot09.azurewebsites.net/)).

-Local server can be deployed and redirected to a temporary domain using ngrok and further webhooked to the telegram bot for development purposes.
+Local servers can be deployed and redirected to a temporary domain using ngrok and further webhooked to the telegram bot for development purposes.